-This statement is made in pursuant to section 54 of the Modern Slavery Act 2015.
-It constitutes Murray Metals Limited's slavery and human trafficking statement for the financial year ending 2019.
-This statement covers Murray Metals Limited and its subsidiaries.
+his statement is made in pursuant to section 54 of the Modern Slavery Act 2015.
+It constitutes Murray Plate Group Limited slavery and human trafficking statement for the financial year ending 2020.
+This statement covers Murray Plate Group Limited.

-Murray Metals Limited has a zero-tolerance approach to any form of modern slavery.
-We are committed to acting ethically and with transparency in all our business dealings and to put in place effective systems in place to safeguard against any form of modern slavery taking place within the company or our supply chain.
+Murray Plate Group Limited has a zero-tolerance approach to any form of modern slavery.
+We are committed to acting ethically and with transparency in all our business dealings and to put in place effective systems to safeguard against any form of modern slavery taking place within the company or our supply chain.

-Murray Metals Limited is an independent steel stockholder and processor with operations within the UK.
-It employs over 170 people across seven sites, servicing customers over a wide range of sectors including Oil & Gas, Energy, Construction, mining and aviation.
+Murray Plate Group Limited is an independent steel stockholder and processor with operations within the UK.
+It employs over 70 people across 3 sites, servicing customers over a wide range of sectors including Oil & Gas, Energy, Construction, Mining and Aviation.

 We have contractual relationships with our key suppliers and a dedicated procurement department to oversee the instruction of major supplier agreements and ensure that adequate procedures are in place.

-Murray Metals Limited does not knowingly deal with any business involved in slavery or human trafficking.
-Direct communication with suppliers ensures that they are made aware of our commitment to tackling the issue of modern slavery and of their obligations.
+Murray Plate Group Limited does not knowingly deal with any business involved in slavery or human trafficking Direct communication with suppliers ensures that they are made aware of our commitment to tackling the issue of modern slavery and of their obligations.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.

-Murray Metals Limited is committed to ensuring that all of its business operations are free from involvement with slavery or human trafficking.
+Murray Plate Group Limited is committed to ensuring that all of its business operations are free from involvement with slavery and human trafficking.
 A copy of this policy is posted on our website.

-Murray Metals Limited operate a whistleblowing policy so that all employees know that they can raise any concerns relating to how colleagues are treated or about practices within our company or supply chain, without fear of reprisals.
+Murray Plate Group Limited operate a whistleblowing policy so that all employees know that they can raise any concerns relating to how colleagues are treated or about practices within our company or supply chain without fear or reprisals.